EigenvoidDev/DBDCrypter/README.md

 ```
 pip install PyQt6 pycryptodome
 ```
-After installation, open a terminal, navigate to the project’s root directory, and start the application with:
+After installation, open a terminal, navigate to the project's root directory, and start the application with:
 ```
 python main.py
 ```